 - Having a name you recognize in the From: field, but (if displayed) a corresponding email address that is clearly wrong, or one you’ve never seen before.

 The problem with long links is they often break when they’re wrapped to fit a particular line length, window, or screen size, particularly when sent in email.
-And of course, they’re almost impossible to type correctly if you need to for some reason.
+And of course, they’re almost impossible to remember or type correctly if you need to for some reason.
 They’re also often too long for length-limited situations like Twitter.